mhendrey/TritonsProngs/docs/siglip_vision.md

 print(embeddings)
 ```
 ## Performance Analysis
-There is some data in `data/siglip/pixel_values.json` which can be used with the
+There is some data in `data/siglip_vision/pixel_values.json` which can be used with the
 `perf_analyzer` CLI in the Triton Inference Server SDK container.

 ```
 sdk-container:/workspace perf_analyzer \
-    -m siglip \
+    -m siglip_vision \
     -v \
-    --input-data data/siglip/pixel_values.json \
+    --input-data data/siglip_vision/pixel_values.json \
     --measurement-mode=time_windows \
     --measurement-interval=20000 \
     --concurrency-range=60 \